rockybobjoe314/angelicaknudsen.github.io/README.md

 # angelicaknudsen.github.io
-A confusing Big Bang website, enjoy yourself, and enjoy life.
+A confusing website about the Big Bang Theory.
+Enjoy yourself, and enjoy life.